mspass-team/mspass/docs/source/user_manual/normalization.rst

     :py:class:`DictionaryCacheMatcher <mspasspy.db.normalize.DictionaryCacheMatcher>`,
     and :py:class:`DataFrameCacheMatcher <mspasspy.db.normalize.DataFrameCacheMatcher>`).
-    One could also build directly on the base class, but we can think of no example where would be preferable to extending one of the intermediate classes.
+    One could also build directly on the base class, but we can think of no example where that would be preferable to extending one of the intermediate classes.
 The remainder of this section focuses only on some hints for extending one of the intermediate classes.